mykelcodex/personal/content/blog/elegant-api-with-laravel-api-resources.md

         updated_at: "2022-03-31 02:45:56",
     }

-We want to transform this to satisfy the below condition:
+We want to transform the above API to satisfy the below condition:

 * Remove `updated_at`
 * Transform `created_at` to human readable format